-I had an academic project where I looked at images of Jesus and discussed how they reflect evangelical beliefs.
+I had an academic project where I looked at images of Jesus, specifically five evangelical Christs, and discussed how they reflect evangelical beliefs.
 This essay is an adaptation of that research.

 - Head of Christ by Warner Sallman

 - Christ on the Cross by Peter Paul Rubens

 - Sacrifice by Edward Knippers

 - Walk of Faith and The Cross by Thomas Kinkade